DrYenyen/PPPwn-Tinker-GUI/README.md

 # PS4HEN PPPWN support
 *7.00* to *11.00* Goldhen will be used when available
-Although it has less features than goldhen vtx hen is still good below are the differences
+Although it has less features than goldhen PS4hen vtx is still good below are the differences
 ![-](img/vtx.png)

 # How to use the new options Corrupt Num, Pin Num and Spray Num